Southern New Hampshire University: 20th century

+21st century

 New Hampshire College became Southern New Hampshire University on July 1, 2001.
 The same year, the university completed a new residence hall, New Castle Hall, followed by a new academic facility, Robert Frost Hall, containing the McIninch Art Gallery, in 2002.
 When nearby Notre Dame College closed, three of Notre Dame's graduate education programs and two undergraduate education programs transferred to SNHU.

 When president Paul LeBlanc took over in 2003, the early 2000s recession had affected SNHU with rising tuition and shrinking enrollment.
 LeBlanc addressed this in 2009 with an increased focus on the College of Online and Continuing Education.
 Rapid revenue growth from the division helped save the struggling main campus where enrollment had slumped.
 SNHU focused on increasing graduation rates and adjusting the online college to meet the needs of working adults who comprise most of its student body.

 Student housing continued to grow with Conway and Lincoln Halls opening in 2004, and Hampton and Windsor Halls in 2006.
-SNHU became New Hampshire's first carbon-neutral university in 2007, when president LeBlanc signed the American College & University Presidents' Climate Commitment The Academic Center and the Dining Center were completed by 2009.
+The Academic Center and the Dining Center were completed by 2009.

-A new 152-room residence hall, Tuckerman Hall, was opened in the fall of 2013.
-A 50000 sqft Learning Commons was opened in 2014, housing the library, the information technology help desk, a café, and media production services.
-The former Shapiro Library was reopened as the William S. and Joan Green Center for Student Success, a student center housing conference rooms and meeting space, along with student services for women, learning disabilities, veterans and other groups.
+A new 152-room residence hall, Tuckerman Hall, opened in 2013.
+A 50000 sqft Learning Commons opened in 2014, housing the library, the information technology help desk, a café, and media production services.
+The former Shapiro Library reopened as the William S. and Joan Green Center for Student Success, a student center.

-The university purchased naming rights to the downtown Manchester Civic Arena in September 2016, naming it SNHU Arena for at least 10 years in a deal that included internships for students and use of the facility for graduation and athletic events.
+The university purchased naming rights to the downtown Manchester Civic Arena in 2016, naming it SNHU Arena for at least 10 years in a deal that included internships for students and use of the facility for graduation and athletic events.